MrUltimate/Collab_PostingModule/README.md

 If you're using the Plugin Form, follow the following steps to install the form and get it working:

-* Copy all files from the CSS Folder and place them in the appropriate folder.
+* Copy all files from the CSS Folder and place them in the `build` folder.
 Then call them in your `index.html` file like so:

 ```
 <link rel="stylesheet" type="text/css" href="build/normalize.css" />